21st Century Design

 Starting Strategies

-"Grab an Image" strategy.
+Sarah used the "Grab an Image" strategy.

 When faced with the blank page and a design problem to solve, we want to use strategies to spark our imaginations.
 Master these and you will soon be designing like a pro.